| Title: | Penalized Linear Mixed Models for Correlated Data |

 Note: if this assumption is made in error, calculations downstream will be incorrect.
 Pay close attention here.

-add_outcome A data frame or matrix with two columns: and ID column and a column with the outcome value (to be used as 'y' in the final design).
+add_outcome A data frame or matrix with two columns: an ID column and a column with the outcome value (to be used as 'y' in the final design).
 IDs must be characters, outcome must be numeric.

-outcome_id A string specifying the name of the ID column in 'add_outcome'
+outcome_id A string specifying the name of the ID column in add_outcome

-outcome_col A string specifying the name of the phenotype column in 'add_outcome'
+outcome_col A string specifying the name of the phenotype column in add_outcome

 na_outcome_vals Optional: a vector of numeric values used to code NA values in the outcome.
-Defaults to c(-9, NA_integer)
+Defaults to c(-9, NA_integer) (the -9 matches PLINK conventions).

 overwrite Optional: logical - should existing .rds files be overwritten?
 Defaults to FALSE.

-logfile Optional: name of the '.log' file to be written – Note: do not append a .log
+logfile Optional: the name (character string) of the prefix of the logfile to be written in rds_dir.
+Default to NULL (no log file written).
+Note: do not append a .log to the filename; this is done automatically.

 Additional arguments specific to PLINK data: